-This Hungarian Hangover Soup promises to bring you luck in the new year and cure your hangover!
+This Hungarian Hangover Soup is loaded with natural probiotics to cure your hangover and promises to bring you luck in the new year!

 Back home in Trinidad the tradition is to have black eyed peas for good luck.
 Since I cannot find black eyed peas here in Spain I turned to my Hungarian husband for ideas.
 He told me about korhelyleves.
 Korhelyleves translates to drunken soup or hangover soup.
 After all isn’t everyone hungover on New Years Day?
 Besides being a great cure for hangovers hangover soup is supposed to bring you good luck.
 Win , Win!